bobbyf9/Bethel-Transaction-App/README.md

    - Activate Realtime Database on Firebase portal
    - Go to the Authentication Section on Firebase and on the Sign-in method select Email/Password as the provider
 4. Sync Gradle and run the app on an emulator or physical device.
+   **Internet connection is necessary for the apk to communicate with the dataabse**

 ## Firebase Database Rules
 Ensure your Firebase Database has the following security rules: